jimdavis1/p3_docs/docroot/user_guides/services/taxonomic_classification_service.md

 # Taxonomic Classification Service

 ## Overview
-The Taxonomic Classification Service accepts reads or contigs from sequencing of a metagenomic sample and uses [Kraken 2](http://genomebiology.com/2014/15/3/R46) to assign the reads to taxonomic bins, providing an initial profile of the possible constituent organisms present in the sample.
+The Taxonomic Classification Service accepts reads or contigs and assigns them to taxonomic bins using the [Kraken 2](http://genomebiology.com/2014/15/3/R46) algorithm.
+The output provides an initial profile of the possible constituent organisms present in the sample.

 ### See also
   * [Taxonomic Classification Service](https://patricbrc.org/app/TaxonomicClassification)